Introduction

 Parent Tip:

-Model the breathing yourself first—kids are more likely to engage when you do it with them.
-Make it a calming pre-performance ritual rather than a “fix” for nerves.
-You could say, “Let’s do our superhero breaths together so we feel strong and calm.”
-Associating the technique with fun and strength instead of fear reduces resistance and builds positive emotional association.
+Model it yourself first-kids are way more likely to do it if you're doing it, too.
+Position it as a relaxing pre-performance ritual, not a "cure" for stage fright.
+You might say, "Let's do our superhero breaths together so we feel strong and calm."
+By associating the technique with fun and strength rather than fear, you get less resistance and more positive emotional association.

 3 things they did well

-2 things they can try differently next time
+2 things they might do differently next time

 1 feeling they had before/after

-Keep this discussion light and affirming.
-The goal is reflection, not critique.
+The discussion should be light and affirming.
+It is for reflection and is not for critiques.
 It builds self-awareness and removes the fear of failure.

-Looking for Guided Practice?
+Guided Practice Looking for?
 Let instrucko Help Your Child Shine

-✅ Handle unexpected questions or situations on stage
+✅Be prepared for unexpected questions or situations on stage.

-Helping your child overcome stage fear isn’t a one-time fix—it’s a nurturing process.
-Just like learning to ride a bicycle, the falls teach balance.
-With consistent support, safe rehearsal spaces, and a whole lot of love, your child will not only conquer the stage but thrive on it.
+Helping your child overcome stage fear is never about fixing it once and for all; it's a process of nurturing.
+Just like learning to ride a bike, the falls teach balance.
+And with constant support, rehearsal rooms that are safe, along with a whole lot of love, he or she will do much more than conquer the stage thrive on it.